Creutzfeldt-Jakob disease (CJD) is a deadly brain illness that leads to dementia that gets worse with time. CJD is rare.

 Things that may raise the risk depend on the type of CJD.
 There are three subtypes:

-Symptoms may include:
+Symptoms may be:

-You will be asked about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.

 Copyright © Nucleus Medical Media, Inc.

-There are no current guidelines to prevent sporadic CJD.
+There are infection control guidelines to prevent iatrogenic CJD.
+There are no guidelines to prevent other types of CJD.